nlpex/amplify/_posts/2017-12-17-mac-pkill-crash.md

 ---
 layout: post
-title: Giving invalid parameter to pkill on macOS crashes the parent process
+title: (RETRACTED) Giving invalid parameter to pkill on macOS crashes the parent process
 ---

+THIS ARTICLE HAS BEEN RETRACTED.

+The bug described in this page is [of `/usr/local/bin/pkill` from proctools](https://sourceforge.net/p/proctools/bugs/1/), not of macOS's built-in `/usr/bin/pkill`.

+This article is remain unremoved just for web pages which refer this article.

+# Original Contents

 - `pkill` on macOS kills its parent process if a invalid parameter for a option is passed
 - Verified on OS X 10.11.6 (El Capitan) and macOS 10.12.6 (Sierra)